ImageMagick/Usage-Markdown/thumbnails/index.md

 The extra "`-level`" operation (adjusting only the transparency channel) ensures the edge becomes fully transparent, rather than only half transparent.
 However it does fall sharply toward zero at the actual edge, due to the sigmoidal-like curve that blur generates.

-It also has a additive effect in the corners, causing them to become rounded, while with a shaped image with a sharp concavity, it can cause fully-transparent pixels to become semi-transparent.
+It also has an additive effect in the corners, causing them to become rounded, while with a shaped image with a sharp concavity, it can cause fully-transparent pixels to become semi-transparent.
 As such for shapes you may need to mask the result against the original image (using [Dst-In Composition](../compose/#dstin)).
 For rectangular thumbnails however the result is satisfactory.